th3-z/kf2-magicked-admin/README.md

 Before contributing code you will need to install the Python requirements.

 ### Requirements
-Examples work on Debian 10 and Ubuntu 19.04, may differ for other operating systems.
+Examples work on Debian 10 and Ubuntu Xenial, may differ for other operating systems.
 Install the following packages.

 * Python 3.x - `apt install python3`